-Manufacturing efficiency means producing the right quantity of products with consistent quality, all while preventing equipment breakdowns, scrap and downtime as much as possible.
-With these goals in mind, manufacturers are increasingly turning to Digital Manufacturing Operating Systems (DMOS) to optimize their efficiency and produce goods with greater speed and precision.
-These workflow-based platforms provide manufacturers with all the information they need to effectively manage deviations, job-related tasks, continuous improvement processes and knowledge-sharing activities, leading to an overall more efficient operation.
+Manufacturing efficiency means producing the right quantity of products with consistent quality, all while preventing equipment breakdowns, scrap, and downtime as much as possible.
+With these goals in mind, manufacturers are increasingly turning to Connected Worker Platforms to optimize their efficiency and produce goods with greater speed and precision.
+These workflow-based platforms provide manufacturers with all the information they need to effectively manage deviations, job-related tasks, continuous improvement processes, and knowledge-sharing activities, leading to an overall more efficient operation.

-Here are some of the ways DMOS platforms like 4Industry can help you unlock greater manufacturing efficiency:
+Here are some of the ways Connected Worker Platforms like 4Industry can help you unlock greater manufacturing efficiency.

 1. Register and track your deviations

 To be efficient, it’s critical to track past and present deviations, enabling you to resolve issues as quickly as possible.
-For example, 4Industry lets workers register, analyze and solve deviations like an equipment breakdown much more quickly compared to manual, paper-based processes.
-The software proposes countermeasures based on historical data and includes easy-to-use checklists, chat functions and other features that are accessible everywhere.
-These tools not only resolve breakdowns and other production issues quickly, but they also decrease the time it takes to resolve a deviation if it appears again.
+For example, 4Industry lets operators register, analyze, and solve deviations like an equipment breakdown much more quickly compared to manual, paper-based processes.
+The software proposes countermeasures based on historical data and includes easy-to-use checklists, chat functions, and other features that are accessible everywhere.
+These tools not only resolve breakdowns and other production issues quickly; they also decrease the time it takes to resolve a deviation if it appears again.

 Increase your OEE using our blueprint